L.A. Guns

 The "classic lineup" of the group would reunite in 1999 and began recording new material.
 However, the group continued to change lineups and Guns eventually left to form the hard rock supergroup Brides of Destruction with Nikki Sixx of Mötley Crüe in 2002.
 L.A.
-Guns continued without Guns, bringing in guitarist Stacey Blades, however, following his decision to put Brides of Destruction on hiatus in 2006, Guns formed The Tracii Guns Band.
+Guns continued without Guns, bringing in guitarist Stacey Blades; however, following his decision to put Brides of Destruction on hiatus in 2006, Guns formed The Tracii Guns Band.
 The group's lineup consisted of former L.A.
-Guns members Black, Alexander as well as Jeremy Guns (though the lineup would eventually change), with the group eventually changing their name to L.A.
+Guns members Black and Alexander as well as Jeremy Guns (though the lineup would eventually change), with the group eventually changing their name to L.A.
 Guns.
 Both groups continued to record and tour under the L.A.
 Guns moniker until 2012, when the Tracii Guns-led version of the group disbanded.
+Riley died in 2023, and the Riley-led version of the group disbanded in 2025.

 History

 Formation and Guns N' Roses (1983–1985)

 L.A.
 Guns were first formed in 1983 by guitarist Tracii Guns and drummer Rob Gardner.
-The first lineup included singer Mike Jagosz, bassist Ole Beich and drummer Rob Gardner.
+The first lineup included singer Mike Jagosz, bassist Ole Beich and Gardner.
 Guns, Gardner and Jagosz met at Fairfax High School and previously played in a band called Pyrrhus with bassist Dani Tull.
 This lineup recorded the band's debut EP, Collector's Edition No. 1, before Jagosz was replaced by Axl Rose.
 Originally released on vinyl, the record was produced and engineered by Blues/Rock guitarist Chuck Rosa and came out on Raz Records (an independent Hollywood based record label, named after the band's manager, Raz Cue).
 The same material would later be released as a bonus disc with the compilation album Hollywood Raw in 2004.

 Rose fronted the group Rapidfire before going on to form Hollywood Rose, a group formed following the introduction of guitarists Izzy Stradlin and Chris Weber to each other by Guns.
 Following the breakup of Hollywood Rose, in 1984, singer Rose joined L.A.
 Guns.
 However, Hollywood Rose reunited, briefly, with Rose, Stradlin, Weber and Steve Darrow returning while L.A.
 Guns drummer Gardner also joined the group.
 Weber, who left to move to New York City, was soon replaced by Tracii Guns.
 The group changed their name to Guns N' Roses (combining the names of L.A.
 Guns and Hollywood Rose) with the lineup composed of Axl Rose, Tracii Guns, Izzy Stradlin, Ole Beich and Rob Gardner.

 Beich was eventually replaced by Duff McKagan while Guns left the group (after a falling out with Rose), being replaced by Slash.
 McKagan went on to book shows taking place between Sacramento and Seattle, which was dubbed "The Hell Tour".
 During this time, Gardner quit the group and was replaced by Steven Adler with this line-up becoming known as the "classic lineup" of Guns N' Roses.